belguawhale/Discord-Werewolf/README.md

 ## Changelog

+12/16/2016 - Fixed a bug where cultist could talk to wolf through wolfchat but not other way around (they shouldn't be able to communicate at all); Fixed a formatting bug with one of the lynch messages

+12/15/2016 - Shaman has death, protection, and revealing totems.
+Cultist is a wolf team that counts as a villager for winning conditions but has no abilities; Added some !leave messages; display_name is now used instead of username; Fixed some hideous, hilarious, and stupid bugs like infinite totems with shaman, 2 players dying displays first player, revealing totems stay forever, players don't get their roles told to them, and cultist being told all wolf roles

+12/14/2016 - Redid how kills were processed; Shaman's death and protection totems work; Fixed a small timing issue with !fstop; You are only told your role once now, on the first night.
+Use the command !myrole if you forgot.

+12/13/2016 - Changed how templates work in preparation for future ones like gunner; Added !t as an alias for !time.

 12/12/2016 - Fixed bot screwing up if a player blocks the bot; Fixed fleave outputting a number instead of a player's name; Fixed !myrole pming all players their role instead of just the person who used it

 12/11/2016 - Added nick and discriminator support (order is mention/id, then username, then discrim, then nick); Restructured the bot's code to import config/settings from other files; Fixed a bug where dead players' votes still counted